omniscale/imposm3/README.md

 Imposm 3 is released as open source under the Apache License 2.0.
 See LICENSE.

-All dependencies included as source code are released under a BSD-ish license except the YAML package.
+All dependencies included as source code are released under a BSD-ish license.
+See LICENSE.dep.
-The YAML package is released as LGPL3 with an exception that permits static linking.
-See LICENSE.deps.

 All dependencies included in binary releases are released under a BSD-ish license except the GEOS package.
 The GEOS package is released as LGPL3 and is linked dynamically.
 See LICENSE.bin.